emnify/product-docs/docs/glossary.md

 For example, the ICCID value can change when a different [SIM profile](#sim-profile) is provisioned on the eSIM.
 :::

-## IMEI - International mobile equipment identification number
+## IMEI - International mobile equipment identity
 A unique number used to identify cellular modems.

 ## IMEI lock
-The practice of strictly associating a SIM to the device with a certain IMEI number.
+The practice of strictly associating a SIM to the device with a certain [IMEI](#imei---international-mobile-equipment-identity) number.

 ## IMSI - International mobile subscriber identity
 A unique number used to identify a [GSM](#gsm---global-system-for-mobile-communications) subscriber.